googleinterns/open-sesame/CONTRIBUTING.md

 OpenSesame team members will be assigned to review your pull requests.
-Once the pull requests are approved by two team members and pass continuous integration checks, an OpenSesame member will squash and merge your pul request with the master branch.
+Once the pull requests are approved by two team members and pass continuous integration checks, an OpenSesame member will squash and merge your pull request with the master branch.
 After approval and merging, the site will be redeployed on a monthly basis.
 This is done to ensure that we get a good amount of progress onto the website before new versions are rolled out.